How to Vote in the General Election by Nov. 5, 2024

 1/ Send an absentee application to your county auditor.

-If you voted in the June 2022 election and you checked “All Statewide Elections” when filling out your absentee application, you should get your November ballot in the mail automatically from the Cass County Auditor in late September.
+If you voted in the June 2024 election and you checked “All Statewide Elections” when filling out your absentee application, you should get your November ballot in the mail automatically from the Cass County Auditor in late September.
 If you submit an application in October, your ballot will be mailed to you a few days after your application is processed.

 2/ Fill Out Your Ballot.

 After your receive your ballot in the mail, you can research candidates and measures at vote411.org, an online voting resource organized by the non-partisan group League of Women Voters.
-Once complete, sign the outer return envelope.

-Tips: Sign the return envelope the same way you signed your absentee application (examples: Mike versus Micheal, middle name versus middle initial).
+Tips: Sign the return envelope the same way you signed your absentee application (examples: Mike versus Michael, middle name versus middle initial).
 Sign your envelope, not an envelope belonging to another voter in your household.

 drop%2Bbox%2BCass%2BCo.jpg